Module 3 of 3 • 5 min • Management & Treatment

 “The Override Playbook”

 You’ve identified the rogue fraud detectors (Module 1).
-You’ve documented the damage — frozen checking accounts, seized investments, collapsed ATM networks, blocked construction projects, jammed vault doors, and friendly fire on employees (Module 2).
+You’ve documented the damage — frozen checking accounts, seized investments, collapsed small branch networks, blocked construction projects, jammed valve gates, and friendly fire on employees (Module 2).
 Now the board of directors demands answers: How do we override this system?
 How do we unfreeze the accounts?

 The answer comes in four tiers — from basic prevention to full emergency response.
 Think of it as the bank’s crisis management playbook.